Management

 The best first step to take is to invest in an applicant tracking system (ATS).
 They provide a unified system for hiring managers to maintain control over every phase of the hiring process.

-Depending on the system chosen, they may also be capable of varying levels of automation too, which can lower the burden about to be placed on the human resources staff of small firms.
+Depending on the system chosen, they may also be capable of varying levels of automation too, which can lower the burden on small firms’ human resources staff.
 Options include automatic interview scheduling and applicant notifications, criteria-based resume and cover letter screening, and hands-off candidate suitability scoring.

 Start Asking Knockout Questions Early

 In the past, one might expect that the pool of candidates that made it through the initial hurdles of the hiring process would be small enough to proceed straight to the in-person interview phase.
 Now, with a flood of initial applicants, that may no longer be the case.
-That means that some additional winnowing of the field must be added to the process as a middle-step before the interview process can begin.
+That means some additional winnowing of the field must be added to the process as an intermediate step before the interview process can begin.

 The fastest and most efficient way to do this is to work with internal stakeholders (managers, team leaders, etc.) to create a list of knockout questions to pose to each candidate.
 Knockout questions can cover everything from salary requirements to personality questions.